ScottLogic/blog/_posts/2019-11-28-email-digests-with-elasticsearch-via-a-serverless-architecture.md

 title: Email Digests with Elasticsearch via a Serverless Architecture
 date: 2019-11-28 00:00:00 Z
 categories:
-- oforeman
 - Tech
 author: oforeman
 layout: default_post
 summary: An overview of the methods we used to create and deliver digests (emails containing information on a topic that users are subscribed to) using Elasticsearch and serverless architecture on AWS.
 ---

 ## Overview